jarmo/candalf/README.md

 everything that should be done on a remote system to configure and set it up - think of installing all necessary dependencies and configuring them as you would do manually.

-Good practice would be not to do anything manually on the remote system, but only use migration files and keep these in the VCS too for better understanding of the remote system.
+Good practice would be not to do any changes manually on the remote system, but only use migration files and keep these in the VCS too for having a better understanding of the remote system (and for a good disaster recovery/scaling reasons).
 You should think of a remote system being a read-only system when it comes to installing new packages or configuring anything there.

 Provisioning file itself is pretty simple.
 Let's create one without any migrations in it: